28 Traveller reviews from Holiday Watchdog

 Not really All-inclusive!

-- Travel date: Sun 21st of March 2010
+- Travel date: 21st March 2010

 1st trip to Egypt

 "it was our first time to Egypt, there was three of us! we arrived at the hotel and we thought it was decent- as time went on and we found that many of the staff where rude and crude! as a 4 star hotel we would have expected alot more from the hotel and staff. the shower leaked, food was terrible, ants in the bed the list could go on. the Cleaner Mohammed was brilliant and the pool bar staff were decent except a couple had a poor manner!
 Reception were no help what so ever when we became ill and needed advise! as 3 young girls we was worried and upset with the response we got! overall Egypt was FANTASTIC! and we would go again just not to Shedwan Garden."

 - Travel date: 20th July 2009

 Lovely Hotel with good facilities, food left a bit to be desired though